We are a Teaching for Mastery School

 From years 1 -6 our children are taught in mixed age classes.
 To focus the lesson on the curriculum objectives for each individual year group.
 In Years 1 and 2, the children are taught separately as the gap between learning objectives is considerable.
 One year group will receive their input time whilst the other year group works independently and vice versa.
 We believe that this allows the teacher to focus on specific learning for that particular year group and learning expectations for all years are clear.
 In Years 3-4 and Years 5-6, the children are taught together and the younger year group starts their independent activity first in order for the teacher to further the learning for the older year group.

-Teaching assistants are used to provide immediate feedback to groups of learners or replicate models of calculations on the board at table level.
+Teachers and teaching assistants, circulate effectively during activities to provide immediate feedback to groups of learners or replicate models of calculations on the board at table level.
 Intervention is conducted as soon as possible that day or as near to the next lesson in order to close gaps quickly.

 Children who are working at a greater depth, will have the opportunity again through carefully selected questions to further their thinking.
 Lessons are not about pace but about deepening understanding.
 We use the NCETM Mastery with Greater Depth materials and Nrich to support further questioning and challenge.